Curry's 233-game run of made 3-pointers ends in NBA Finals – KION546

 SAN FRANCISCO (AP) — For the first time in his career, Stephen Curry couldn’t get a 3-pointer to fall in an NBA postseason game.

-The most prolific 3-pointer shooter in NBA history was 7 for 22 overall, finishing with 16 points.
+The most prolific 3-pointer shooter in NBA history was 7 for 22 overall, finishing with 16 points while the Warriors moved within a victory of another championship.

+“I don’t think I’ve ever been happier after a 0-for-whatever type of night,” Curry said, “just knowing the context of the game, the other ways you tried to impact the game and the fact that, you know, you had four guys step up in meaningful ways to help us win offensively.”

 Curry also had made a 3 in all 132 of his postseason games, easily another record.
 That streak began in 2013.